cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 ![CI perf](./img/2023-05-ci-perf.png) <small><center>C.I. execution total execution time</center></small>

-Although we observed performance improvements on branches C.I. execution time, master execution time has not been reduced that much.
+Although we observed performance improvements on branches CI execution time, master execution time has not been reduced that much.
 We may save 10 minutes from the documentation step because optimizing the _unstable_ documentation is maybe not worthwhile.